-On 15-18 June, University College Cork will host a national conference to mark the centenary of the Irish Civil War.
-Supported with funding from the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media, the four-day conference is one of the key events in the State’s Decade of Centenaries Programme for 2022.
-Over 130 scholars will gather on the UCC campus to explore the political, social, cultural, military, and economic dimensions to the Irish Civil War.
-Proceedings will be open to the public and recorded for viewing in collaboration with RTE.ie.
+On 15-18 June 2022, University College Cork hosted a national conference to mark the centenary of the Irish Civil War.
+Supported with funding from the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media, the four-day conference was one of the key events in the State’s Decade of Centenaries Programme for 2022.
+Over 130 scholars gathered on the UCC campus to explore the political, social, cultural, military, and economic dimensions to the Irish Civil War.
+Proceedings were open to the public, live streamed and recorded for viewing in collaboration with RTE.ie.

-The Irish Civil War National Conference seeks neither a single agreed narrative, nor indeed a sense of ‘closure’.
-Instead, it will attempt to gather the fruits of on-going academic research into the conflict.
-In doing so, it will try to accomplish what the government's Expert Advisory Group on Commemorations describes as, ‘meaningful engagements with a difficult and traumatic time’.
-We hope to see you in person or remotely in June.
+The Irish Civil War National Conference sought neither a single agreed narrative, nor indeed a sense of ‘closure’.
+Instead, it gathered together the fruits of on-going academic research into the conflict.
+In doing so, it sought to accomplish what the government's Expert Advisory Group on Commemorations describes as, ‘meaningful engagements with a difficult and traumatic time’.

 Day 1: Wednesday 15 June

-The first day proceedings will offer international comparisons to the Irish Civil War, presented in a symposium format.
-We will hear from three senior scholars who specialize in different aspects of civil war conflicts.
-In the afternoon, parallel sessions in the Boole Lecture Theatres will offer a selection of short (20 minute) papers organised into 4 panels focused on the Irish Civil War’s global context.
+The first day proceedings opened with a welcome addresses from Dr Mervyn O'Driscoll, Head of the School of History, UCC, Professor John O’Halloran, President of University College Cork and the Lord Mayor of Cork, Councillor Colm Kelleher.
+An Taoiseach, Micheál Martin TD provided a Keynote address.
+The first day was dedciated to international comparisons to the Irish Civil War, presented in a symposium format.
+We heard from three senior scholars who specialise in different aspects of civil war conflicts.
+In the afternoon, parallel sessions in the Boole Lecture Theatres offered a selection of short (20 minute) papers organised into 4 panels focused on the Irish Civil War’s global context.

 Day 2: Thursday 16 June

-The second day of the conference will showcase short paper responses to the conference call for papers.
-These 20-minute papers will be presented in 80-minute panel sessions, comprised of established academics, emerging scholars and specialist speakers addressing multiple aspects of the Civil War.
-These sessions will run parallel with 3-4 panels per session.
-Panel topics include Party Politics, Class and Labour Militancy, Civil War Archaeology and Material Culture as well as biographical studies and an exploration of the Beyond 2022 project.
-Day 2 will also feature a plenary lecture by Dr Anne Dolan, Associate Professor of Modern Irish History, Trinity College Dublin.
+The second day of the conference showcased short paper responses to the conference call for papers.
+These 20-minute papers were presented in 80-minute panel sessions, comprised of established academics, emerging scholars and specialist speakers addressing multiple aspects of the Civil War.
+These sessions ran parallel with 3-4 panels per session.
+Panel topics included Party Politics, Class and Labour Militancy, Civil War Archaeology and Material Culture as well as biographical studies and an exploration of the Beyond 2022 project.
+Day 2 also featured an exhibition of historic military equipment by the Irish Defence Forces.

 Day 3: Friday 17 June

-The third day of the conference will offer more short paper responses to the conference call for papers.
-These 20-minute papers will be presented in 80-minute panel sessions, comprised of established academics, emerging scholars and specialist speakers addressing multiple aspects of the Civil War.
-Panel topics on Day 3 range from Civilian Trauma, Memory and the Cultural Implications of the Civil War to Military Strategies, Civil War Battlefields, Propaganda and Local Studies.
-These sessions will run parallel with 3-4 panels per session.
+The third day of the conference offered more short paper responses to the conference call for papers.
+These 20-minute papers were presented in 80-minute panel sessions, comprised of established academics, emerging scholars and specialist speakers addressing multiple aspects of the Civil War.
+Panel topics on Day 3 ranged from Civilian Trauma, Memory and the Cultural Implications of the Civil War to Military Strategies, Civil War Battlefields, Propaganda and Local Studies.
+These sessions ran parallel with 3-4 panels per session.

 Day 4: Saturday 18 June

-The final day is organised as a series of ten ‘plenary panels’ running in parallel, with each session lasting 75 minutes.
-The panels will be moderated and feature three to four academic and public intellectual speakers addressing an individual theme.
-The ten designated panel themes are: Trauma, Partition, Faith, Gender, Diplomacy, Party Politics, Land and Labour, Law and Disorder, Writing the Civil War, and Memory.
+The final day was organised as a series of nine ‘plenary panels’ running in parallel, with each session lasting 75 minutes.
+The moderated panels featured three to four academic and public intellectual speakers addressing an individual theme.
+The designated panel themes were: Trauma, Partition, Faith, Gender, Diplomacy, Politics, Labour, Disorder and Memory.